Shehbaz Sharif becomes Pakistan's new premier as Imran Khan’s allies in parliament allege rigging

-ISLAMABAD — (AP) — Lawmakers in Pakistan's National Assembly elected Sunday Shehbaz Sharif as the country's new prime minister for the second time as allies of imprisoned former premier Imran Khan in parliament shouted in protest, alleging rigging in last month's election.
+ISLAMABAD — (AP) — Lawmakers in Pakistan's National Assembly on Sunday elected Shehbaz Sharif as the country's new prime minister for the second time as allies of imprisoned former premier Imran Khan in parliament shouted in protest, alleging rigging in last month's election.

 Khan is currently serving prison terms in multiple cases and has been barred from seeking or holding office.
 Sharif replaced him as prime minister after his ouster in a no-confidence vote in parliament in April 2022.